Academic consideration

 3. Permission to undertake a deferred end of session exam

-4. An exemption of compulsory attendance or participation.
+4. Consideration of compulsory attendance or participation.

 Please note, the outcome of your academic consideration application will be sent to your SOLS mail.
 If you have not received an outcome and it has been more than five (5) working days, please contact the Academic Consideration Support Team via AskUOW for further advice.